What is a Locomotive Engineer?

 How many years of work experience do I need?

-Those interested in being a Locomotive Engineer may also be interested in:
+Those thinking about becoming a Locomotive Engineer might also be interested in the following careers:

 More about our data sources and methodologies.